This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 - Brand strategy.
 The foundation to all your marketing efforts, your brand strategy makes your business’s identity clear.

 - Content.
 Whether it’s an Instagram post or a billboard, your business’s content is how it speaks to its consumers.

 - Advertising, social selling, and public relations campaigns.
 What do these three have in common?
 They all involve getting your business’s content out to potential customers, which is a vital part of any marketing strategy.

 - Customer acquisition and retention.
 Consider what it takes to get a new customer and how you will measure customer engagement, among other interactions.
 Just as importantly, once you have that customer, how will you keep them?

 *This post is for information only.
 You are responsible for reviewing and using this information appropriately.
 Requirements are updated frequently and you should make sure to do your own research and reach out to professional legal, tax, and business advisors, as needed.
-Businesses outside of Illinois will have different steps and requirements.
+Businesses outside of New York will have different steps and requirements.
 To sell products using the Shopify platform, you must comply with the laws of the jurisdiction of your business and your customers, the Shopify Terms of Service, the Shopify Acceptable Use Policy, and any other applicable policies.

 Starting an LLC in New York FAQ

 How much does it cost to start a New York LLC?